Sergey-PV/SPContacts/README.md

 # Welcome!

 I realized in my project import contacts and showing details about contact.
 I used the **MVC** architecture pattern.
+I didn't use xib\Storyboard in the project.

 ### Used frameworks